Walking and Cycling Encouragement

 Benefits and Costs

-Safety impacts vary depending on circumstances and perspective: although nonmotorized modes tend to have higher casualty rates per passenger-mile, this is offset by reduced risk to other road users, reduced total mileage, and improved health from aerobic exercise (Safety Impacts of TDM).
+Safety impacts vary depending on circumstances and perspective: although non-motorized modes tend to have higher casualty rates per passenger-mile, this is offset by reduced risk to other road users, reduced total mileage, and improved health from aerobic exercise (Safety Impacts of TDM).
 A major study found that Danish workers who regularly commute by bicycle have a 40% reduction in mortality compared with people who do not cycle to work (Andersen, et al, 2000), which suggests that the incremental risks of bicycle transportation are outweighed by health benefits, at least for experienced adult cyclists riding in a bicycle-friendly community.
-Pucher and Dijkstra (2000) discuss these risks and describe ways to minimize crash risk to pedestrians and cyclists.

 Table 2 Benefit Summary